hellofromtonya/udacity-dsand-project2/explanation_3.md

 | Tree | Binary heap tree |
 | Code map | dictionary|

-### Priority Queue

-My initial implementation was with a list.
-However, that required a separate sorting task after building the frequencies map O(n log n) and then each time a parent node was appended during the tree build O(n x (n log n)).
-Ouch.

-I switched to the typical implementation with a heap.
-What was the result?

-1. The frequencies map no longer needed to be sorted.
-That reduced its time efficiency from O(n log n) to O(n).
-2. The tree building function still incurs a O(n log n), but only when first loading the frequencies map into it.
-After that, each parent put into the queue is a O(log n) time.

 ## Efficiencies

 The overall efficiencies is O(n log n) time and O(n) space.